davidgraeff/braintree-payment-graphql-rs/readme.md

 use braintreepayment_graphql::queries::customer::create_customer::*;
 ```

-### Create, Update, Delete Customers as well as create client Tokens
+### Create, Update, Delete Customers as well as create client tokens

 All customer related operations are shown below with an example each.